OUTFIT DETAILSWhat I Wear For My Fitness Routine: Tri-Tone Crop Top c/o, Colorblock Leggings c/o

 - Hip Touches – I’m a big fan of these for my abs and to give my arms an extra boost.
 I do three sets of 30.
 Some days I’ll throw these in after I do my BBG workout or if I have a few minutes, I’ll do them on days I’m not doing BBG.

 - Donkey Kicks – These will be incredible for your butt.
-I can’t imagine my fitness routine without these!
+I can’t imagine my fitness routine without this!
 I do four sets of 25.
 Once these get easy, you can add ankle weights to make it harder!

 - Abs on Fire – Cassie from Blogilates is sooo fun.
 Her energy is electric and for years, I’ve done her abs on fire routine.
 This will make your core burn but it’ll make your muscles stronger!